scribd/scribd.github.io/_posts/2021-05-04-backing-up-data-warehouse.md

 with stringent access controls in place.
 With the new account it was much easier to control the access level from the beginning rather than controlling access in an already existing account where people already have certain degree of access and hard to modify that access levels.
-In the new account we ensured only a few handful of people nothing will actually have access to backed up data, further reducing chances of any manual error.
+In the new account we ensured only a few handful of people will actually have access to backed up data, further reducing chances of any manual error.

 ### Backup Process